-If the policy has started, provided you have not incurred any claims during that period, the insurer will pay a pro-rata refund of premium minus their administration charge and insurance premium tax.
+If the policy has started, provided you have not incurred any claims during that period, the insurer will pay a pro-rata refund of premium minus their administration charge.
 We will deduct a cancellation fee of £60 plus any other applicable service charges that you have incurred during the course of your policy from any refund provided by your insurer.
 If your policy is being paid by instalments the cancellation of finance charge will also apply.
-If the refund provided by the insurer is insufficient to cover our charges you will be required to pay the balance to us.
+Where we receive no commission from the insurer, the fee applied in lieu of commission, will be retained pro-rata.

 After 14 days

-|Period of cover up to||One month||Two months||Three months||Four months||Five months||Six months||Seven months||Over seven months|
+|Period of cover up to||One months||Two months||Three months||Four months||Five months||Six months||Seven months||Over seven months|

 |Premium payable||30%||40%||50%||60%||70%||80%||90%||Full premium|

 We will deduct a cancellation fee of £60 plus any other applicable service charges that you have incurred during the course of your policy from any refund provided by your insurer.
-We will also retain 15% of any refund provided by your insurer in lieu of lost commission.
+We will also retain 10% of any refund provided by your insurer in lieu of lost commission.
 If your policy is being paid by instalments the cancellation of finance charge will also apply.
-If the refund provided by the insurer is insufficient to cover our charges you will be required to pay the balance to us.
-After the 14-day cooling off period has expired, breakdown, excess reimbursement and other purchased add-on premiums are payable in full.
-If you are a commercial customer, any rights to cancellation will be detailed in your policy.
+Where we receive no commission from the insurer, the fee applied in lieu of commission will be retained in full.

 If you have a complaint

 We have a real commitment to customer care.
 We aim to be a company that puts the customer first.